AurelienAudero/Intel-i5-7400-Hackintosh-EFI/README.md

 Open balenaEtcher, select the `.raw` image you downloaded earlier, select the USB you want to use and click "Flash".

-**NOTE : THIS WILL ERASE ALL THE DATA PRESENT ON YOUR USB**, i'm not responsible for any loss of data.
+**NOTE : THIS WILL ERASE ALL THE DATA PRESENT ON YOUR USB, i'm not responsible for any loss of data.**

 Once the flash is successfully completed, you will need to mount the EFI of your USB (search on Google if you need help).